 These S-bend waves cover the entire head – from roots to tips – and are thick and perhaps even quite coarse.
 And, as most of us know, the denser our curls, the more susceptible our hair is to frizz, which is definitely the case for type 2c hair.

 Moving on from the wavy S-shaped curls, to those bouncy, lose or tight spirals so many of us try to imitate by going in for perms or spending a girl’s night fitting rollers or sponges in each other’s hair.
-Here are the three different curl types:
+Here are the three different curl types for Type 3 curly hair:

 Are you just as smitten with Antonia Thomas’s curls as we are?
 The actress who first made a name for herself as Alisha on Misfits, has thick type 3a curls which are characterized by the fact that they are quite loose and have a gorgeous natural shine to them.